jorishr/datastructures/solving_algorithm_problems.md

-# Guide to solving algoritm problems
+# Guide to solving algorithm problems

 ## Step 1
 - read the problem three times or to understand all aspects of the problem